fgrehm/vagrant-notify/README.md

 ## Known issues

-* `vagrant destroy` on a running VM will not stop the notification server
+* `vagrant destroy` on a running VM will not stop the notification server.
+* On rare occasions the notification server may stop receiving notifications if the host is suspended/hibernates.
+The notification server may need to be manually restarted if that's the case. `vagrant notify --restart`

 ## Contributing